aantron/ocaml.org/data/planet/gallium/florian-compiler-weekly-11-december-2023.md

 <h3>Project-wide occurence index</h3>
 <p>Beyond the release of OCaml 5.1.1, I have been working on reviewing
 PRs.</p>
-<p>With Gabriel Scherer and Ulysse G&eacute;rard, we spend an afternoon reading
+<p>With Gabriel Scherer and Ulysse Gérard, we spend an afternoon reading
 and discussing the design of a PR by Ulysse which improves the
 <code>shape</code> metadata to make them provides an index of value and
 definition occurrences within an OCaml module.</p>
 <p>The <code>shape</code> metadata are a new form of metadata introduced
 in OCaml 4.14.
-Those metadata tracks definitions of types, modules, module types, &hellip;</p>
+Those metadata tracks definitions of types, modules, module types, …</p>
 <p>One important characteristic of <code>shapes</code> is that they are
 able to see through functors applications and includes to find back the original definition of values.</p>